-Sony has revamped PlayStation Plus, which may help it compete more directly with Xbox Game Pass.
+PlayStation Plus used to be a single-tier service, but Sony revamped PlayStation Plus in the summer of 2022, which may help it compete more directly with Xbox Game Pass.
 The expanded PS Plus functionality offers a full library of games to stream and download, in addition to the subscription’s current online features.

 However, these additions come at a cost.
 PlayStation Plus is now split into three separate tiers: Essential, Extra and Premium.
 Functionality and price differ considerably among the three.
 If you plan to upgrade your PS Plus subscription, read on to find out which tier will best suit your needs.

 PlayStation Plus Essential

-PlayStation Plus Essential is the easiest of the three tiers to explain.
+PlayStation Plus Essential is the easiest of the three membership plans to explain.
 That’s because it’s basically the same as PlayStation Plus has always been.
-PS Plus Essential costs $10 per month, $25 per quarter or $60 per year.
+PS Plus Essential costs $10 per month, $25 per quarter or $80 per year.
 It also offers the same benefits: online play, cloud saves, two rotating, downloadable games per month and PlayStation Store discounts.

 PS Plus also gives PS5 players access to the PlayStation Plus Collection: more than a dozen downloadable PS4 games.

 PlayStation Plus Extra

 Here’s where things start getting interesting.
 PlayStation Plus Extra includes all the same benefits as PS Plus Essential.
 However, it also lets players download “a catalog of up to 400 of the most enjoyable PS4 and PS5 games.”
 These games include Death Stranding, God of War (2018), Marvel’s Spider-Man, Marvel’s Spider-Man: Miles Morales, Mortal Kombat 11 and Returnal.

 The service will offer both first- and third-party fare.
 PS Plus Extra costs $15 per month, $40 per quarter or $135 per year.